 Carrot is a cold-weather crop, and it also does well in warm climates.

 The optimum temperatures for getting excellent growth is between 16 to 20 °C, while temperatures above 28°C drastically reduce top growth.

 Temperatures lower than 16°C affect the development of color and result in long slender roots, while higher temperatures produce shorter and thicker roots.

 The temperatures between 15 and 20°C result in attractive roots with excellent red color and quality.

 The carrot seeds that are Sowing or broadcast in the field with a seed rate of 5 to 6 kg /ha or it can be up to 6 to 9 kg/ha this depends upon carrot variety.

-For best results, it is also necessary to procure clean, healthy, and viable seeds from reliable sources.
+It is also necessary for the best results to procure clean, healthy, and viable seeds from reliable sources.
 The seeds take approximately 7-21 days for complete germination.

 The best seed germination occurs at 20-30°C. The best time for Carrots cultivation in India is in September.

 The soil for carrot cultivation should be properly prepared to get the desired yield.
 Therefore the field must provide a loose, friable, deep, and well-drained for seeds to germinate.
 This can be achieved by repeated deep plowing at least 20-30 cm deep followed by harrowing, leveling, and cleaning.